mahnve/slados/slados.markdown

 * LeanOps
 * Rupban

+Today, we're introducing a product package to help you manage your agile methodology knowledge portfolio.

+All enterprise subscribers will get a copy of our quarterly agile methodology radar, where our agile public relations specialists lists what's in and what's out in the agile world

+[BILD]

 Det är inte så konstigt att både Lean och Pokemon kommer från Japan.
 Måste fånga alla.
 Det är som ett veritabelt samlaralbum.
-[Pokemonbilder]

-Today, we're introducing a product package to help you manage your agile methodology knowledge portfolio.

-As a basic subscriber you will get a copy of our quarterly agile methodology radar, where our agile public relations specialists lists what's in and what's out in the agile world

-[BILD]
+[Pokemonbilder].
+Vilket leder oss till en annan SLADOS
+produkt: samlaralbumet Mina vänner agila metoderna.
+Här kan man skriva in alla agila metoder man har gjort.

+## Certifications

-Our medium customer will be able to subscribe to certifications in these new methodologies.
+Our customers will be able to subscribe to certifications in these new methodologies.
 So, if you have the 10-seat package, and this new LeanBanOps thing comes around, we will automatically give you 10 certifications.
+Our certifications are certified by the best certification certifiers available.

 There is no need to send your workers for any actual certification training, but seriously, you never did.
 This way, we make money, your